-- (4) 80% for a prison term of at least four years but less than five years; and - (5) 100% for a prison term of five or more years. - (c) The State's Attorney may file a motion to eliminate any reduction in assessments, pursuant to subsection (b), in the sentence of a defendant whom the State's Attorney believes is reasonably capable of paying the full amount of the assessments.
-The decision whether to deny the motion or to require the defendant to provide information bearing on their ability to pay the assessments is committed to the sound discretion of the court.
-If the court requires the defendant to provide such information: - Unless the defendant has already done so, the court shall order the defendant to complete the "Application for Waiver of Criminal Court Assessments" approved by the Illinois Supreme Court; - (2) The motion shall be denied if the defendant provides a current benefits statement or other documentary proof of their receipt of assistance under one or more of the means-based governmental public benefits programs listed in 725 ILCS 5/124A-20(c)(1).
-Such a defendant shall not be required to provide any additional information about their income, assets, debts, or expenses. - (3) A defendant who is not receiving a means-based governmental public benefit shall provide financial information and supporting documentation relating to the factors listed in 725 ILCS 5/124A-20(c)(1)(2-6), including their most recent pay stubs from all employers, 1099s, and W-2s. - (4) The court may decline to reduce, pursuant to subsection (b), the amount of assessments imposed on the defendant if the court enters a written finding that there is clear and convincing evidence that the defendant can afford to pay the full amount of the assessments, after considering the defendant's current income, anticipated income while incarcerated (if any), current assets and liabilities, and the anticipated cost, while the defendant is incarcerated, of supporting persons who will remain dependent on the defendant for support.
+- (1) Unless the defendant has already done so, the court shall order the defendant to complete the "Application for Waiver of Criminal Court Assessments" approved by the Illinois Supreme Court; - (2) The motion shall be denied if the defendant provides a current benefits statement or other documentary proof of their receipt of assistance under one or more of the means-based governmental public benefits programs listed in 725 ILCS 5/124A-20(c)(1).
+Such a defendant shall not be required to provide any additional information about their income, assets, debts, or expenses. - (3) A defendant who is not receiving a means-based governmental public benefit shall provide financial information and supporting documentation relating to the factors listed in 725 ILCS 5/124A-20(c)(1)(2-6), including their most recent pay stubs from all employers, 1099s, and W-2s. - (4) The court may decline to reduce, pursuant to subsection (b), the amount of assessments imposed on the defendant if the court enters a written finding determining that the defendant can reasonably afford to pay the full amount of the assessments, after considering the defendant's current income, anticipated income while incarcerated (if any), current assets and liabilities, and the anticipated cost, while the defendant is incarcerated, of supporting persons who will remain dependent on the defendant for support.